wp-plugins/spam-captcha/readme.txt

 This plugins avoids spam actions on your website (comments and contact form if you use Contact Form 7).

-Captcha image and Akismet API are available for this plugin.
+Captcha image and Akismet API are available to detect spam for this plugin.

+In addition, it is possible to ban spammers using Automatic Ban IP plugin.

 You may configure (for the captcha):